 There are some wonderfully creative ways to reach out to people and welcome them to your parish this season.
 From social media to musical offerings to invitational preaching, the options are abundant.
-The folks at Building Faith have had some good tips over the years and I encourage you to check them out.

 To enhance the conversation, I thought I'd add a few additional tips for parishes to help make visitors feel particularly welcome on this most holy night.
 Definitely try at least a few of these and I guarantee your church will be the talk of the town.